LaunchCoderGirlSTL/Java-Learning-Track/docs/_sources/lessons/lesson05.rst.txt

 -----------

 #.
 Practice from Section 4: Calculator Methods (code submission) - **Due February 13th**
 #.
-Practice from Section 4: Count to Ten in English and Spanish
-#.
 Practice from Section 4: Many Methods - **Not Graded - Be Prepared to Demo to Group**

 ..
 Calculator Methods and Many Methods have their own assignment pages